The Commonplace

 0.04

 Policy leverage is asymmetric: interventions targeting AI-related parameters have large effects on labor outcomes and nontrivial effects on capital, whereas interventions targeting physical-capital parameters have more limited effects on labor.
-Wages mixed low labor compensation (wage bill) and physical capital stock responses to parameter changes
+Wages mixed labor compensation (wage bill) and physical capital stock responses to parameter changes

 n=8